zordicom/crisp_controllers/docs/getting_started.md

 # Getting started

-Here is an overview of the framework
+Here is an overview of the framework.

 ![Stack overview](media/crisp_overview.png#only-light)
 ![Stack overview](media/crisp_overview_dark.png#only-dark)

-In short you have:
+In short, you have:

 - [ ] 1.
-The first part is the setup for the low level controllers i.e. [crisp_controllers](https://github.com/utiasDSL/crisp_controllers).
+The first part is the setup for the low-level controllers, i.e., [crisp_controllers](https://github.com/utiasDSL/crisp_controllers).
 - [ ] 2.
-Then, we will try out to move the robot around using [crisp_py](https://github.com/utiasDSL/crisp_py).
+Then, we will try to move the robot around using [crisp_py](https://github.com/utiasDSL/crisp_py).
 - [ ] 3.
-After that, we can include cameras to the setup or further sensors.
+After that, we can include cameras in the setup or further sensors.
 - [ ] 4.
-Finally, we can setup [crisp_gym](https://github.com/utiasDSL/crisp_gym) and start recording episodes.
+Finally, we can set up [crisp_gym](https://github.com/utiasDSL/crisp_gym) and start recording episodes.

 ## 1. Getting the low-level controller ready

-First, the computer running the controller needs a realtime patch for the controller to run smoothly and safely.
+First, the computer running the controller needs a real-time patch for the controller to run smoothly and safely.
 You can check out the [Franka Robotics guide on how to set up a RT-patch.](https://frankarobotics.github.io/docs/installation_linux.html#setting-up-the-real-time-kernel)
-On newer ubuntu versions, you can use [Ubuntu Pro](https://ubuntu.com/real-time) for an easy setup.
+On newer Ubuntu versions, you can use [Ubuntu Pro](https://ubuntu.com/real-time) for an easy setup.

 Then, check if your robot is part of our [demos](https://github.com/utiasDSL/crisp_controllers_demos).
-You can then follow the instructions there to start your robot(s) using a docker container.
+You can then follow the instructions there to start your robot(s) using a Docker container.
-Some of them offer the possibility to run the demos with a simulated robots to test the setup.
+Some of them offer the possibility to run the demos with simulated robots to test the setup.

-If your robot is not included in the demos, check out [How to setup a robot that is not available in the demos](new_robot_setup.md).
+If your robot is not included in the demos, check out [How to set up a robot that is not available in the demos](new_robot_setup.md).
-If you get the controllers running, feel free to open a pull-request to add it to the demos!
+If you get the controllers running, feel free to open a pull request to add it to the demos!

 ## 2. Use crisp_py to control the robot

 ### Installation

 To use `crisp_py`, we recommend using [pixi](https://pixi.sh/latest/) as a package manager, a modern conda-like package manager.
-It can be used in combination of [robostack](https://robostack.github.io/) to easily install ROS2 in any machine.
+It can be used in combination with [robostack](https://robostack.github.io/) to easily install ROS2 in any machine.
 There are a few ways to get you started:

 _... install from source:_